Keio University

 This renovation was a major project aimed at resolving seismic resistance issues and repairing deteriorated areas such as the exterior and interior to ensure its preservation for the future.

-The dry area in front of the building contains bricks from the Meiji era, which were preserved.
+The dry area in front of the building contains bricks from the Meiji era, which were decided to be preserved.
 We struggled with the design regarding the interface with the seismic isolation layer, and the bricks on the back of the dry area are exposed, resulting in a slightly strange shape (photo).

 The preservation and repair work was carried out under the supervision of a work supervisor specializing in cultural properties.
 It was performed by specialized craftsmen for each trade, including brick, sheet metal, stone, slate, sashes, glass, and plaster.

 There is a relief of The Pen Mark above the entrance.
 Originally made of granite, it was destroyed during the war and repaired afterward.
-Although the bottom left of The Pen Mark was chipped, we intended to leave it as it was if it were in good condition.
+Although the bottom left of The Pen Mark was chipped, we intended to keep it as it was if it were in good condition.
 However, when we gave it a light tap, it simply fell off.
-We spent six months deciding how to repair that Pen Mark.
+We spent six months deciding how to repair that The Pen Mark.
 We enlarged Meiji-era photographs, created drawings, made the shape close to what it was at the time, and restored it using cast stone (photo).

-Through investigations, the scope of repairs increased significantly from the originally planned preservation work, but fortunately, we were able to proceed with the schedule as planned.
+Based on the investigation, the scope of repairs increased significantly from the originally planned preservation work, but fortunately, we were able to proceed with the schedule as planned.

-In carrying out this project, past literature, drawings, and photographs were of great use.
+In carrying out this construction, past literature, drawings, and photographs were of great use.
 In particular, the fact that photographs taken during construction in the Meiji era remained was a great reference and was utilized in the work.

 University campuses change their appearance with the times, but it is also important that there are landscapes that remain unchanged no matter how many years pass.
 The Old University Library will be passed down to the next generation as a cultural heritage and will continue to watch over the progress of Keio University.